wuzhengy/TAU/README.md

 ```
 1. Pick up a random `chainID` in the Chains[] map.

-2. If the (current time -  `ChainID` current-block time ) is bigger than MaxBlockTime,
+2. If the (current time -  `ChainID` current-block time ) is bigger than DefaultMaxBlockTime,
     go to (9) to use current safe root to generate the new current block
-    // not find new block than MaxBlockTime, everyonce is entitled to generate a block
+    // not find new block than DefaultMaxBlockTime, everyonce is entitled to generate a block

 3. Choose a Peer from  P:=TAUpeers[`ChainID`]
-      If chainID+Peer is requested within AverageBlockTime, go to (1) //不要对一个chainID+Peer 组合重复访问
+      If chainID+Peer is requested within DefaultBlockTime, go to (1) //不要对一个chainID+Peer 组合重复访问
     connect to P;
       if err go to (1)

 4. DHT_get(`hash(TAUpk+chainID)`);
     if not_found go to (1)
-    TAUpeers[ChainID][Peer].update(timestamp) // for counting the AverageBlockTime
+    TAUpeers[ChainID][Peer].update(timestamp) // for counting the DefaultBlockTime

 5. if root/PreviousBlockRoot/timestamp is later than present time, 不能在未来再次预测未来, aka n+2 , go to (1)